tauri-apps/tauri-docs/docs/guides/distribution/sign-windows.md

     localKeyID: A1 B1 A2 B2 A3 B3 A4 B4 A5 B5 A6 B6 A7 B7 A8 B8 A9 B9 A0 B0
 ```

-2. You will capture the `localKeyID` but with no spaces, in this example it would be `A1B1A2B2A3B3A4B4A5B5A6B6A7B7A8B8A9B9A0B0`.
+2. You will capture the `localKeyID` but with no spaces, in this example, it would be `A1B1A2B2A3B3A4B4A5B5A6B6A7B7A8B8A9B9A0B0`.
 This is our `certificateThumbprint`.

 3. We need the SHA digest algorithm used for your certificate (Hint: this is likely `sha256`

 4. We also need a timestamp URL; this is a time server used to verify the time of the certificate signing.
-I'm using `http://timestamp.comodoca.com`, but whomever you got your certificate from likely has one as well.
+I'm using `http://timestamp.comodoca.com`, but whoever you got your certificate from likely has one as well.

 ## Prepare `tauri.conf.json` file